 The hen party should take place up to three months before the wedding – this gives time for any bruises to fade if it’s a particularly active hen party, or for people to recover from their hangovers!
 With three months to go, the maid of honour should be thinking about little details to make the hen party extra special.

-The maid of honour can also help with more hands-on wedding tasks: writing or addressing wedding invitations, making DIY confetti cones or assembling homemade favours.
+The maid of honour duties also entail more hands on wedding tasks like writing or addressing wedding invitations, making DIY confetti cones or assembling homemade favours.
 Organise a DIY craft night complete with their favourite snacks and drinks to turn wedding planning tasks into a fun girls night.

-Once the invitations are out, you might be required to help organise the RSVPs or filter through the menu choices if the bride has a lot to look at.
+Once the invitations are out, you might be required to help organise the RSVPs or filter through the menu choices if the couple have a lot to look at.

 If there are any hired items that need collecting, you can help out by offering to pick them up so the couple aren’t stressing about these things the day before their wedding.

-The maid of honour might be needed to help set up the reception room the night before, if the venue allows this, and you might also accompany the bride to any last minute beauty appointments, such as a manicure and pedicure.
+The maid of honour might be needed to help set up the reception room the night before, if the venue allows this, and you might attend last minute beauty appointments, such as a manicure and pedicure.

-If you’re staying with the bride the night before, it’s a great idea to put together a sleepover kit – think hot chocolate, champagne, sweets and some classic wedding themed films, as well as some beauty treatments (but avoid anything new – you don’t want to risk a breakout the day before the wedding).
+If you’re staying with the wedding party the night before, it’s a great idea to put together a sleepover kit – think hot chocolate, Champagne, sweets and some classic wedding-themed films, as well as some beauty treatments (but avoid anything new – you don’t want to risk a breakout the day before the wedding).

-The big day has finally arrived, and the thing you’ll need to prioritise is to help the bride get ready.
+The big day has finally arrived, and the thing you’ll need to prioritise is to help your friend get ready.

-She might need assistance with her hair and makeup, or help getting into her wedding dress.
-You should also make sure the bride has a good breakfast – we’ve got breakfast ideas for the morning of your wedding to inspire you.
+They might need assistance with hair and makeup, or help getting into a wedding dress.
+You should also make sure they've had a good breakfast – we’ve got breakfast ideas for the morning of your wedding to inspire you.

 If the flowers are being delivered, make sure they’re all present and correct, and hand out everyone’s bouquet before you head to the ceremony.